The Prophetic Theology of James Luther Adams

 Paul Tillich, “Foreword,” Voluntary Associations, op. cit., pp. 5-6.

 Adams declared, “I call that church free which promotes freedom in fellowship, seeking unity in diversity.
 The unity is a potential gift, sought through devotion to the transforming power of creative interchange in generous dialogue.
 But it will remain unity in diversity.”
-I have added the emphasis, as Adams intended.
-It is worth noting, here, that he overcomes the diverse views of theist and humanist by his way of characterizing the authentic object of “devotion.”
+It is worth noting, here, that Adams overcomes the diverse views of theist and humanist by his way of characterizing the authentic object of “devotion.”
 The citation is from Adams, “The Church That Is Free,” quoted in George Kimmich Beach, Transforming Liberalism: The Theology of James Luther Adams (Boston: Skinner House, 2005), p.
 263.

 Adams, “The Need for a New Language,” Prophethood, op. cit., pp. 212ff.